SaiBalaji469/Food-App/README.md

 - **Installation**: Provides clear steps on how to clone, install, and run the project locally.
 - **Conclusion**: Encourages users to explore and customize the project.

+- "Check out the live demo of the project hosted on Vercel:https://food-app-six-omega.vercel.app/